 “I cannot make sense of anything in my life,” he said.
 “All of my life, I feel that I have been looking for something I cannot find—something or someplace where I will know I am secure and loved.
 I guess that is it.
 I feel locked in by this depression and won’t be free until someone cares enough to give me the key.”

-In our businesses of teaching and doing marital and family therapy, we hear expressions like the one above often from not only clients, but also students and friends.
+In our businesses of teaching and doing marriage and family therapy, we hear expressions like the one above often from not only clients, but also students and friends.
 If we are honest with ourselves, there are even moments when we are locked into our own sense of depression or anxiety and feel the same way.
 We sometimes get lost along the complex map of life and don’t know exactly where we are, what we are doing here, and, most importantly, who we are.
 We suppose all of us feel this way from time to time.

 Here at Fuller Theological Seminary and across the country, we are part of a growing community of therapists who practice a model called Restoration Therapy.
 In short, the aim of the approach is to restore as much love and trustworthiness to the individual, family, and relationships as possible.
 Why love and trustworthiness?
 We believe love and trustworthiness are the pillars upon which relationships are built.
 Love gives individuals meaning about their identities.
 Simply stated, love is the relational language where we as humans learn about our uniqueness, worthiness, and belonging.
 Trustworthiness, on the other hand, is the language of action where we learn about the reliable process of giving, the fairness and justice of balancing what we receive, and the openness and vulnerability that leads us to a sense of safety and security in relationships.
 Love informs our identity while trustworthiness forms our sense of safety.
 Together, this identity and safety form the nouns and verbs of our language of existence.
 But this combination of identity and safety is fragile because it is taught to us by fragile and flawed people in an often unsafe world.
 As is evident in the young man’s statement above, when we are confused about who we are, we lose an important compass of what to do and how to be with others.